brocaar/chirpstack-docs/content/guides/debian-ubuntu.md

    on the server, but can also be installed on the gateway itself.
 * A self-signed certificate will be used for LoRa App Server (generated on installation).
-* No gateway rules are setup.
+* No firewall rules are setup.

 Of course, optimizations may need to be made depending on the performance of your systems.
 You may opt to move the PostgreSQL database to another server.